datamann/userregistration/README.md

 Versions:
 * The branch "in_app_authorization" will use "internal" authorizations only, based on roles.
 These roles are injected into the authentication JWT token from the external authentication service, Keycloak.
-* The branch "external_authorization" will use OpenPoliyAgent https://www.openpolicyagent.org/ for authorizations.
+* The branch "external_authorization" and "main" will use OpenPoliyAgent https://www.openpolicyagent.org/ for authorizations.
 The application will receive roles and attributes from Keycloak, and forward the data to OPA for authorization approval.
 OPA as a PDP will only make an "allow/not allow" decision based on data it receives from Keycloak via the application.
 The enforcement of the policy is done by the application.

 ## Getting Started